-A cherry angioma is a collection of small blood vessels under the skin, causing little red mole-like spots.
+A cherry angioma is a collection of small blood vessels under the skin, which cause little red mole-like spots.
 They get their name from their color, and usually, when pressure is applied to them, they momentarily turn white.
 They can appear anywhere on the body, but they are most often found on the chest, stomach and back.
 And yes, they are associated with age, as they are usually found on people aged 30 and older.

-The exact cause of cherry angiomas is unknown, but it is a safe to say they are genetic.
+The exact cause of cherry angiomas is unknown, but it is safe to say they are genetic.
 They have also been linked to pregnancy, exposure to chemicals, certain medical conditions, climate, and vitamin C deficiency.

 Over 50% of adults over 30 have cherry angiomas, so you are far from alone!

 They are not typically a case for concern unless the spot bleeds often or changes in size, shape or color.
 In that case, you need to consult your doctor.